meshplay/meshplay/docs/pages/concepts/architectural/broker.md

 - Make sure the pods corresponding to the `Statefulset` is up and running.
 - Make sure the kubernetes cluster has support for kubernetes `Service` type `LoadBalancer` or `NodePort`.
-- Ensure connectivity between the Meshery-Server and the Broker service endpoint.
+- Ensure connectivity between the Meshplay-Server and the Broker service endpoint.